ACCESS-Cloud-Based-InSAR/s1_frame_enumerator/README.md

 # S1-Frame-Enumerator

+This library enumerates input single look complex (SLC) IDs for reference and secondary imagery to generate a time series of interferograms over an area of interest (AOI) using *fixed spatial frames*.
+Such SLC imagery can then be used to generate an interferometric time series.
+Our focus is generating ARIA S1 Geocoded Unwrapped Interferogram (ARIA-S1-GUNW), a standardized, sensor-neutral inteferometric product as described [here](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp) using [ISCE2](https://github.com/isce-framework/isce2).

 ## Background

-This library enumerates input single look complex (SLC) IDs for reference and secondary imagery to generate a time series of interferograms over an area of interest (AOI).
-Such SLC imagery can then be used to generate an interforgric time series including those from an ARIA S1 Geocoded Unwrapped Interferogram (GUNW), a standardized, sensor-neutral inteferometric product as described [here](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp).

 Sentinel-1 SLC enumeration for interferometric processing is notoriously challenging despite its simple description.
 This is partly because ESA frame definitions are not spatially fixed in time and it is hard to ensure complete spatial coverage across date pairs.
 Our fixed frame approach attempts to circumvent this challenge by ensuring SLC pairs are enunumerated across fixed spatial areas.
-We also ensure consistent overlap (2 bursts) across inteferometric products to ensure interferometric products can be stitched for downstream analysis.
+We also ensure consistent overlap (at least 1 burst) across inteferometric products to ensure interferometric products can be stitched for downstream analysis.

 This library relies on [`asf-search`](https://github.com/asfadmin/Discovery-asf_search) to enumerate Sentinel-1 A/B pairs from fixed frames derived from ESA's burst [map](https://sar-mpc.eu/test-data-sets/).
 We describe the generation of the "fixed-frames" in this [repository](https://github.com/ACCESS-Cloud-Based-InSAR/s1-frame-generation).
-Using this frame map (stored a gzip file within this library), we enumerate SLCs that cover contiguous collection of frames.
+Using this frame map (stored a zip file within this library), we enumerate SLCs that cover contiguous collection of frames.
+The frames Northern and Souther boundaries are aligned with latitude lines to ensure GUNW products and the frame definitions are consistent.
+We have two datasets the latitude-aligned [frames](https://github.com/ACCESS-Cloud-Based-InSAR/s1-frame-enumerator/blob/58f7e62a4efd0784766da21ab7f618073fe9f347/s1_frame_enumerator/data/s1_frames_latitude_aligned.geojson.zip) and the expected GUNW product [extents](https://github.com/ACCESS-Cloud-Based-InSAR/s1-frame-enumerator/blob/58f7e62a4efd0784766da21ab7f618073fe9f347/s1_frame_enumerator/data/s1_gunw_frame_footprints.geojson.zip).

 ## Usage